createEndpoint

 ctx: Prettify<RequestContext<GetRouteParams<Route>, Config>>

 ) => Response | Promise<Response>createEndpoint automatically infers all generic types based on the provided route pattern and configuration.
-You never need to manually specify generics unless you explicitly want to.
+Generics do not need to be manually specified unless explicitly required.

 import { z } from "zod"